zabulus/core/doc/sql.extensions/README.db_triggers.txt

 - CONNECT
 	Database connection established
 	A transaction is started
-	Triggers are fired - uncaught exceptions rollbacks the transaction, disconnect the attachment and are returned to the client The transaction is committed
+	Triggers are fired - uncaught exceptions rollback the transaction, disconnect the attachment and are returned to the client The transaction is committed

 - DISCONNECT
 	A transaction is started
-	Triggers are fired - uncaught exceptions rollbacks the transaction, disconnect the attachment and are swalloed
+	Triggers are fired - uncaught exceptions rollback the transaction, disconnect the attachment and are swallowed
 	The transaction is committed
 	The attachment is disconnected